My phone buzzed, and I almost knocked it off my desk in my eagerness to grab it.

 The world stopped.

-I sank in my chair.
+I sank into my chair.
 My heart mimicked the motion in my chest.
 I hadn’t realized just how much I’d wanted the new job until I didn’t get it.
 It was like a physical blow.

 It was like that feeling when the home team almost wins a really close game, and then doesn’t.
 That times a thousand or so.
 The crowd sighs.